All Products

 Important

-If Enable All or Disable All is selected in the global Ingestion Configuration, the application-level setting does not take effect.
-The global setting takes precedence.
-If Don't Set is selected for an application, the application inherits the cluster-level setting.
+If Enable All or Disable All is selected in the global Ingestion Configuration, it overrides the application-level setting.
+If Don't Set is selected, the application inherits the cluster-level setting.

 Check the Simple Log Service data source

-Managed Service for OpenTelemetry stores data in Simple Log Service projects within your account.
-If the number of Simple Log Service projects reaches the upper limit, data reporting fails.
+The service stores data in Simple Log Service projects in your account.
+If these projects reach the upper limit, data reporting fails.

 To resolve this issue: